*** AAC Guide for speech-language pathologists can be found here: https://www.speechandlanguagekids.com/introduce-take-data-new-aac-systemdevice/

 4) Encourage The Child’s Attempts to Use the AAC Device

-How Typically-Developing Children Learn to Talk: As a parent of a baby, I can tell you that I am constantly praising my child when he does anything that could possibly be seen as intentional communication.
-If I’m walking out of the room and my baby says “ba”, I immediately smile at him and say “bye!
+As a parent of a baby, I can tell you that I was constantly praising my child when he did anything that could possibly be seen as intentional communication.
+If I walked out of the room and my baby says “ba”, I immediately smiled at him and said “bye!
 Yes, I’m going bye bye!”.
-Now, as a SLP, I know my 7-month-old isn’t really saying “bye” and that was probably just a coincidence, but that’s what we do as parents.
+Now, as a SLP, I know a 7-month-old isn’t really saying “bye” and that was probably just a coincidence, but that’s what we do as parents.
 And it works!
 When we reinforce our children’s accidental speech acts, the child learns that communicating is powerful and will create meaningful interactions with the adults around him.

-How Children with AAC Learn to “Talk”: At first, the child you’re working with will probably not be using his AAC device meaningfully.
+At first, the child you’re working with will probably not be using his AAC device meaningfully.
 He may just push buttons randomly to hear what they sound like.
 But whatever you do, don’t say “he’s just playing with it” and take it away.
 You wouldn’t take away a baby’s voice box because he’s babbling instead of saying real words.
 This is all a part of the learning process.

 If the child pushes a button, even if it’s accidental, you can still respond as though it was meaningful.
 If he pushes “potato” when you’re playing in the bedroom, you can say “Potato?
 We don’t have any potatoes in here.
 There may be some in the kitchen though.”
 This may seem silly, but it helps the child understand that the words he is creating using his AAC device have real meaning.